jsntv200/redant-home/jobs/qa-testing-engineer.md

 You don’t necessarily need experience with:

 * Ruby on Rails - although that would help
-* Javascript, in particular Javascript frameworks like AngularJS or Ember - although that would help
+* Javascript, in particular Javascript frameworks like ReactJS or Ember - although that would help
 * Travis and Continuous Integration testing - although that would help

 You’re methodical and meticulous.
 Your friends think you are a super genius.
 You can communicate clearly.
 And finally, you’re really into how things work, and you’re always interested in learning more.